rebelsky/sams-assorted-musings-reflections/cnix-intro-1.md

 I meant) and another way to mean "twist and turn".

 [10] These days, address sanitizer or something similar seems to be a more common approach.
-I'll have to learn that.
+I've used it a bit, but need to use it more.

 [11] I don't really lecture.
 I talk for a bit, and then ask students to answer questions.
 In my experience, you learn better by trying and